Our fees are among the lowest in the country

 Use the Insurance Needs Calculator to get an understanding of how much cover you might need.

-When your QSuper Accumulation account is opened, you will be provided with death cover and TPD cover if you are eligible.
+When your QSuper Accumulation account is opened through your employer, you will be provided with death cover and TPD cover if you are eligible.
 You may also be provided with income protection cover depending on your circumstances.

 While you may receive insurance cover automatically with your super account, you can cancel it any time via Member Online if it doesn't meet your needs.